Calling all video journalists: Step up and change your life!

 He’s a four time regional Emmy Award winning editor, producer and storyteller with eighteen years of journalism experience, from Columbine to the Aurora Theater with plenty of good times in between, Josh Maranhas tells the stories of Coloradans.
 Now the Chief Editor at KDVR/KWGN he leads a staff of fifteen highly talented and diverse award winning editors.

-Josh is a winner of many NPPA quarterly and annual editing awards.
+Josh is a winner of over 30 NPPA quarterly and annual editing awards.
 He is twice runner up in Best of Photojournalism Editor of the Year.
-He’s a former chair of the NPPA Quarterly Editing Contest.
-He’s nominated for numerous Emmys and Emmy Award winning in both Program and Sports editing.
+Josh served as chair of the NPPA Quarterly Editing Contest.
+He’s nominated for numerous regional Emmys and regional Emmy Award winning in both Program and Sports editing.

-Josh is a still photographer and a darkroom rat.
+Josh is a still photographer and a former darkroom rat.
 These days he’s more of an Adobe Lightroom rat.
-His favorite subjects range from family portraits, travel, to forty-nine Fords.
+His favorite subjects range from family portraits, travel, to classic cars and automotive.

 Joe Mahoney is a photojournalist with I-News at Rocky Mountain PBS in Denver, a not-for-profit corporation developing as a very small team of highly-skilled, highly-efficient reporters with proven investigative skills.
 Our focus is high-impact, investigative journalism with an emphasis on data analysis, statistical analysis, data visualization and public records research.
 These are skills most newsrooms currently lack.
 However, these are skills that are urgently needed to produce policy-changing, public-interest journalism.(2010-Present)